snowzach/doods/README.md

 ## Docker Images
 There are several published Docker images that you can use

-* latest - This is a multi-arch image that points to the rpi image, aarch64 and noavx image
+* latest - This is a multi-arch image that points to the arm32 image, arm64 and noavx image
 * noavx - 64 bit x86 image that should be a highly compatible with any cpu.
-* aarch64 - Arm 64 bit image
+* arm64 - Arm 64 bit image
-* rpi - Arm 32 bit/arm7 image optimized for the Raspberry Pi
+* arm32 - Arm 32 bit/arm7 image optimized for the Raspberry Pi
 * amd64 - 64 bit x86 image with all the fancy cpu features like avx and sse4.2
 * cuda - Support for NVidia GPUs